-Should I take my kids to San Francisco?
+You might have some questions like should I take my kids to San Francisco?
 Is a San Francisco family vacation a good idea?
 What if it rains?
 The answer is, YES!
-There are a lot of things to do in San Francisco when it rains!
+There are a lot of things to do in San Francisco with kids when it rains!

-After going on a Girls’ Trip to San Francisco I really wanted my family to see this awesome city.
-It was a totally different trip going with kids compared to an adult-only trip, but that doesn’t mean it was bad.
+After going on a Girls' Trip to San Francisco I really wanted my family to see this awesome city.
+It was a totally different trip going to San Francisco with kids compared to an adult-only trip, but that doesn't mean it was bad.
 Just different!